Neo Deco: How to Bring Art Deco Glamour Into Your Home in 2026

 Even with the best intentions, it's easy to tip from "glamorous" into "costume party."
 Here are the pitfalls to avoid:

-The fix: Choose one metal family (brass/gold OR chrome/silver) and use it as an accent, not a theme.
-A brass coffee table, brass lamp, and brass mirror might be one element too many.
+- Overdoing the Metallics: Brass everything is too much.
+Choose one metal family (brass/gold OR chrome/silver) and use it as an accent, not a theme.
 Edit down.

 How to Start Your Neo Deco Transformation